-There are 3 types of medicines to treat headaches in children.
-These are used in the moment they have a headache.
-These medicines are called rescue medicines.
-Rescue medicines don’t prevent headaches but can relieve them.
+There are 3 types of medicines to treat headaches in children, called rescue medicines.
+Rescue medicines don’t stop your child from getting headache, but they can make your child feel better.
 They include:

-There are 2 main types of pain relievers to treat headaches in children – non-steroidal anti-inflammatory drugs (NSAIDs) and anti-fever drugs (anti-emetics).
+The 2 main types of pain relievers for headaches in children are non-steroidal anti-inflammatory drugs (NSAIDs) and anti-fever medicines (anti-emetics).

-Acetaminophen, such as Tylenol, is a type anti-fever drug that is often used to treat headaches.
-It usually doesn’t cause any side effects.
+Acetaminophen (Tylenol) is an anti-fever medicine often used to treat headaches.
+It usually doesn’t cause side effects.